7 Signs Your Company Is Ready for Cloud Migration

 Your business can’t afford downtimes

-In today’s highly competitive business landscape, your company simply can’t afford unscheduled pauses due to server failures, overloaded network devices and other similar IT issues.
-Downtimes can impact productivity and cause delays in delivery of goods and services, which can in turn irritate customers as well as trading partners.
+In today’s highly competitive business landscape, your company simply can’t afford unscheduled pauses due to server failures, overloaded network devices, and other similar IT issues.
+Downtimes can impact productivity and cause delays in the delivery of goods and services, which can, in turn, irritate customers as well as trading partners.

 You’re looking to improve disaster recovery capabilities